Note: My general statement of faith can be found here.

 6. All are saved by grace through faith in Christ in both Old Testament and New Testament – In the OT, people were saved by responding in faith to whatever light they were given about Christ (Ro 9:30-33), which involved the covenant promises regarding Christ [Adamic Cov (Ge 3:15); Abrahamic Cov (Ge 12:2-3; 17:1-10; Davidic Cov (2 Sam 7:12-17; Acts 2:14-36)], types and shadows (especially via the temple and temple sacrifices), and later on through prophecies such as Isaiah 53 and Psalm 22, and the OT Scriptures in general.
 Christ and redemption through Him was revealed from the very beginning with Adam and Eve and Cain and Abel (Ge 3:14-15, 21; 4:1-7).
 Thus they were responsible to believe whatever light was revealed to them.
 The revealing of Christ the Redeemer was progressive, and people were responsible to believe whatever was revealed to them at their particular time in history within the plan of God.
 The OT Law was not a means of salvation.
 Those under the Law were still saved by God’s grace through faith by believing the promises regarding Christ (the Seed of Abraham – Gal 3:16; Ro 9:30-33).
 The purpose of the Law was to test the faith and faithfulness of His people.
 It was also for the purpose of revealing their (our) sinfulness and need for a Savior (Ro 5:20).
 It was their tutor to lead them to Christ (Gal 3:24-25).
 Keeping the OT Law was the outward evidence of inward faith—the same thing that’s taught in the NT.
 We follow Christ because we believe.
 Likewise, they obeyed the Law because they believed.

 7. The Church existed in the Old Testament, but not in current form – I disagree with NCT that the Church didn’t exist in the OT.
-On the other hand, I agree with BCT that the Church existed in the OT as the regenerate corporate people of God, but not in the fullness that it exists today (as some proponents of BCT believe) since the day of Pentecost when the Holy Spirit came to indwell believers and baptized us into the Body of Christ, bringing us into union with Him (1 Cor 12:13; Ga 3:27).
+On the other hand, I agree with BCT that the Church existed in the OT as the regenerate corporate people of God, but not in the fullness that it exists today (as some proponents of BCT believe) since the day of Pentecost when the Holy Spirit came to indwell believers, while baptizing us into the Body of Christ and bringing us into union with Him (1 Cor 12:13; Ga 3:27).
 The Church existed as the regenerate people of God in the OT (Jn 1:12-13; Jn 3:3,5), but the Holy Spirit did not indwell them (Jn 7:37-39; Jn 14:16-17; Jn 16:7).
 While He was not “in” them, He was “with” them and enabled them to remain steadfast in their faith and faithfulness to the true God.
 They were His remnant people, those who belonged to Christ individually and collectively.
 They all had the Messiah in common.
-They were a redeemed group unto themselves because of their faith in the Christ who was to come, who was promised to His people.
+They were a redeemed group set apart because of their faith in the Christ who was to come, who was promised to His people.

 Those who make the case that OT believers were indwelt by the Holy Spirit, use Romans 8:9 as validation of that notion.
 However, I believe that verse is to be understood as believers of the New Covenant since Pentecost.